 To ensure compliance with landscape requirements from relevant policies.

-Landscape Maintenance Schedule

-Prior the issue of the Construction Certificate, a Landscape Maintenance Schedule and Specifications must be submitted to, and approved by, the Director City Futures (or delegate) of Bayside Council.
-Maintenance Documentation is to cover a 12 month period to provide a guide to the landowner or occupier on how to best maintain the constructed landscaped areas; and include the following information: shrub pruning/trimming (frequency, plant requirements); Fertilising and pest control (soil testing, types, rate, frequency); Mulching, weeding and soil improvement (frequency, materials); Irrigation (checks, adjustments); tree maintenance (fertilising, mulching, tree stakes adjustments, special tree requirements); Maintenance of hard landscape elements (paving, edges, walls, pergolas, seats, and planter box walls); and planter boxes/roof gardens/green wall (specialised maintenance requirements).

-REASON

-To ensure compliance with landscape requirements from relevant policies.

 Sydney Water Tap-in (modified)

 Prior to the issue of the Construction Certificate, the approved plans must be submitted to Sydney Water Tap in® online service to determine whether the development will affect any Sydney Water sewer or water main, stormwater drains and/or easement, and if further requirements need to be met.